alpinejs/alpine/packages/docs/src/en/directives/on.md

 <button x-on:click="alert('Hello World!')">Say Hi</button>
 ```

 > `x-on` can only listen for events with lower case names, as HTML attribtes are case-insensitive.
 Writing `x-on:CLICK` will listen for an event named `click`.
+If you need to listen for an event with upper case characters in its name, see the [`x-bind` documentation](/directives/bind.md#bind-directives) on how to bind Alpine directives to elements in code.

 <a name="shorthand-syntax"></a>
 ## Shorthand syntax